- Movie Reviews

 No gambling content found in the levels played

-This privacy check of Among Us was completed by AppCensus on 13 September 2021.
+This privacy check of Among Us was received from AppCensus on 13 September 2021.

 This review of Among Us was completed by the Australian Council on Children and the Media (ACCM) on 19 November 2020.